suit-wg/architecture/draft-ietf-suit-architecture.md

 to solve is how to update the firmware on the device.
-Once the device is deployed, firmware updates play a critical part in its lifetime, particularly when devices have a long lifetime, are deployed in remote or inaccessible areas or where manual intervention is cost prohibitive or otherwise difficult.
-The need for a firmware update may be to fix bugs in software, to add new functionality, or to re-configure the device.
+Once the device is deployed, firmware updates play a critical part in its lifetime, particularly when devices have a long lifetime, are deployed in remote or inaccessible areas where manual intervention is cost prohibitive or otherwise difficult.
+Updates to the firmware of an IoT device is done to fix bugs in software, to add new functionality, and to re-configure the device to work in new environments or to behave differently in an already deployed context.

 The firmware update process, among other goals, has to ensure that

-- The firmware image is authenticated and attempts to flash a malicious firmware image are prevented.
+- The firmware image is authenticated and integrity protected.
+  Attempts to flash a modified firmware image or an image from an unknown source are prevented.

 - The firmware image can be confidentiality protected so that attempts by an adversary to recover the plaintext binary can be prevented.
-Obtaining the plaintext binary is often one of the first steps for an attack to mount an attack.
+Obtaining the firmware is often one of the first steps to mount an attack since it gives the adversary valuable insights into used software libraries, configuration settings and generic functionality (even though reverse engineering the binary can be a tedious process).

 #  Conventions and Terminology